buckldav/merit-learn/docs/javascript/basics/for-teachers.md

 #### Quiz 1-3

-At this point, I have students do a Kahoot related to the first three projects.
+At this point, I have students do a Kahoot related to projects 1-3.

 - [Teacher Link](https://create.kahoot.it/details/dab908b7-e1d3-4655-a075-142963d1cdf9)
 - [Single-Player Link](https://kahoot.it/challenge/?quiz-id=dab908b7-e1d3-4655-a075-142963d1cdf9&single-player=true)